ArtifactDB/gobbler/README.md

 - `on_probation` (optional): boolean specifying whether this version of the asset should be considered as probational.

 On success, the files will be transferred to the registry and a JSON formatted file will be created in `responses`.
-This will have the `type` property set to `SUCCESS` and the `project` and `version` strings set to the names of the project and version, respectively.
+This will have the `status` property set to `SUCCESS` and the `project` and `version` strings set to the names of the project and version, respectively.
 These will be the same as the request parameters if supplied, otherwise they are created from the relevant incrementing series.

 ### Setting permissions